Supervisor/supervisor/docs/introduction.rst

 Supervisor has been tested and is known to run on Linux (Ubuntu 9.10), Mac OS X (10.4/10.5/10.6), and Solaris (10 for Intel) and FreeBSD 6.1.
 It will likely work fine on most UNIX systems.

 Supervisor will *not* run at all under any version of Windows.

-Supervisor is known to work with Python 2.3.3 or better, and it may work with Python 2.3.0, Python 2.3.1 and Python 2.3.2 (although these have not been tested).
-It will not work at all with Python versions before 2.3.0.
-Supervisor is not compatible with Python 3.X.
+Supervisor is known to work with Python 2.4 or later but will not work under any version of Python 3.